TodorTodorov525/Elixir-course-summer-2019/lesson_02.md

 7.333333333333333
 ```

 It is important to say that using the common divide operator, the result will always be float.
-If the result must be a integer value the prebuilt function `div` is needed.
+If the result must be an integer value the prebuilt function `div` is needed.
 The remainder can be found by using another prebuilt function `rem`.

 ###### Example: